 Another fun place to wander inside if you merely want to ogle some impressive art is the Mansion on Forsyth Park, now owned by Marriott.
 This 1888 building was once a funeral home—so I’m dead certain ghosts reside within!—and opened as a hotel in 2005.
 Even if you aren’t a guest or a patron, you can enter the restaurant side at 700 Drayton and climb the stairs to see the whimsical paintings and other fun accents that give this famous spot some color.

-Looking for more Savannah travel ideas?
+Looking for more activities in Savannah?
 Start here:

 - Your Ultimate Weekend in Savannah